Can a Pinched Nerve Cause Headaches?

 A pinched nerve itself will not show up on diagnostic scans.
 However, they may be helpful in understanding the state of your spine and other causes of the compression.
 You may undergo one or more of the following imaging tests:

-1. X-ray: Looking at the bones can help to identify narrowing and changing alignment of the spinal cord or any fractures that have occurred.
+1. X-ray: Looking at the bones can help to identify the narrowing and changing alignment of the spinal cord or any fractures that have occurred.

 2. CT Scan: A computed tomography scan creates three-dimensional images, offering more detail of the spine than an x-ray.